 Transitioning to an assisted living facility or nursing home can mark a big change in the life of any senior.
 This move can be even more difficult when seniors have beloved pets that they want to bring with them.
 The good news is more and more nursing homes and assisted living facilities are becoming pet-friendly to accommodate seniors and their furry friends.
 Finding one of these pet friendly retirement communities can have a very positive impact on the life of their residents.

-Why Pet Friendly Facilities Are So Important
+Why Pet-Friendly Assisted Living Facilities Are Important

 Tips For Seniors Transitioning to Pet Friendly Facilities

 Seniors who do decide to bring their pets to their new assisted living facility may find they need to take a few extra steps to ensure a smooth transition.
 Below are some considerations and recommendations:

 - If seniors don't currently have a pet, it isn't recommended that they adopt one before moving to their new community.
 Many senior care facilities are wary about welcoming new and untrained pets.

 - Think of the needs of the pet.
 Some smaller, older, or lower-energy dogs may do well in senior living communities.
 However, larger, younger, and more energetic dogs that are used to having a yard may not do as well with this new life.

 - Try to keep pets on the exact same schedule in their new home to help make the transition easier.
 Keep eating times, bathroom times, and exercise times all the same.

 - Give pets at least a week or two to transition to their new home before introducing them to new animals or people.
 As this is also a difficult transition for pets, they need time to settle in.